 The production of ethanol requires a significant amount of raw materials and energy, primarily corn, water, electricity and natural gas.
 In particular, we estimate that our planned ethanol production facility will require approximately 12.5 million bushels or more of corn each year and significant and uninterrupted supplies of water, electricity and natural gas.
 The prices of corn, electricity and natural gas have fluctuated significantly in the past and may fluctuate significantly in the future.
 In addition, droughts, severe winter weather in the Midwest, where we expect to source corn, and other problems may cause delays or interruptions of various durations in the delivery of corn to California, reduce corn supplies and increase corn prices.
-We cannot assure you that local water, electricity and gas utilities will be able to reliably supply the water, electricity and natural gas that our planned ethanol production facility will need or will supply such resources on acceptable terms.
+Local water, electricity and gas utilities may not be able to reliably supply the water, electricity and natural gas that our planned ethanol production facility will need or may not be able to supply such resources on acceptable terms.
 In addition, if there is an interruption in the supply of water or energy for any reason, we may be required to halt ethanol production.
 We may not be able to successfully anticipate or mitigate fluctuations in the prices of raw materials and energy through the implementation of hedging and contracting techniques.
 PEI California's hedging and contracting activities may not lower its prices of raw materials and energy, and in a period of declining raw materials or energy prices, these hedging and contracting strategies may result in PEI California paying higher prices than its competitors.
 In addition, PEI California may be unable to pass increases in the prices of raw materials and energy to its customers.
 Higher raw materials and energy prices will generally cause lower profit margins and may even result in losses.
-Accordingly, our financial condition and results of operation will be significantly affected by the prices and supplies of raw materials and energy.
+Accordingly, our sales and profitability may be significantly and adversely affected by the prices and supplies of raw materials and energy.
+OUR COMMON STOCK HAS A SMALL PUBLIC FLOAT AND SHARES OF OUR COMMON STOCK ELIGIBLE FOR PUBLIC SALE COULD CAUSE THE MARKET PRICE OF OUR STOCK TO DROP, EVEN IF OUR BUSINESS IS DOING WELL, AND MAKE IT DIFFICULT FOR US TO RAISE ADDITIONAL CAPITAL THROUGH SALES OF EQUITY SECURITIES.